DevWithTheHair/Conference-Talks/Becoming-a-Better-Developer-by-Talking/README.md

 In this session, More Than Just Code hosts Tim and Jaime will talk about how their experience with a tech podcast helps them in their technical careers.
 Wherever you are on the spectrum from hermit to world-class famous person tech blogger, how can talking about development and code make you a better developer?

-- Co-presented with Tim Mitra  August 14, 2017 at 360iDev [also on Speaker Deck](https://speakerdeck.com/devwiththehair/becoming-a-better-developer-by-talking)
+- Co-presented with Tim Mitra  August 14, 2017 at [360iDev](https://360idev.com/2017-speakers/) [[Available on Speaker Deck]](https://speakerdeck.com/devwiththehair/becoming-a-better-developer-by-talking)